mfdj/ellah-field-notes/custom-interpreter-shebang-basics/README_CHANGE_CASE.md

 ## What the interpreter sees when being proxied with env

-Since I'm currently working on Darwin I am ready to comment on how shell-script interpreters proxied via env behave.
+Since I'm working in a Darwin system I can comment on how shell-script interpreters proxied via env behave.

 - `$0` is the relative path to the interpreter (relative to the path where the command is being invoked).